Trajectory

 Above, the sky was black and clean and indifferent.

-On her display, K47 crept one line closer to the center of the prediction bands.
+On her display, K47 crept one line closer to the center of the observation window.

 The observatory clock counted down toward a time that had been capitalized and circulated and put into briefing decks, as if naming it could make it manageable.

-Elena watched the seconds tick away, and tried not to imagine what the next number would mean.
+Elena watched the seconds tick away, and tried not to imagine what the next number would show her.

 Some countdowns end in silence.
 This one ends in a question humanity was never prepared to answer.